joshmalina/pollution/README.md

+# Pollution
+- A repository to collect weather data with the lofty goal of predicting particulare matter concentrations -- at the moment, only in Beijing

-# pollution
+# Files
-collecting and cleaning weather, pollution data

-Use the file 'build_historical_weather_data.ipnyb' to build historical weather data sets of any city using wunderground's api
+- Use the file 'build_historical_weather_data.ipnyb' to build historical weather data sets of any city using wunderground's api

+- all_2013.csv - beijing weather data collected every half hour for every day of 2013